 Sensorial characteristics: Clean and high acidity, well known for its citric tones.

 In October 2013, the BSCA also launched the first-ever Brazilian specialty coffee blend competition.
-The aim of the competition was to showcase the diverse range of profiles in each region.
+The competition aimed to showcase the diverse range of profiles in each region.
 The eventual winner was a blend made from coffees from Bahia, Espirito Santos (Espirito Santos Mountains) and Sao Paulo (Mogiana Paulista).

 While the history of coffee is still very young in Brazil, is noticeable that the market has evolved considerably.
 It’s no longer correct to say that Brazil only produces espresso base, blend quality coffees.
-Technological innovation and a large landmass give Brazilian coffees an edge that no other country has, which ensures its competitiveness in the coffee market.
-Meanwhile Brazil’s innate regional diversity guarantees that it produces a wide range of cupping profiles which fulfil diverse demands from around the world.
+Technological innovation and a large landmass give Brazilian coffee an edge that no other country has, which ensures its competitiveness in the coffee market.
+Meanwhile, Brazil’s innate regional diversity guarantees that it produces a wide range of cupping profiles that fulfil diverse demands from around the world.
 I genuinely feel that Brazilian specialty coffee is booming and the possibilities are endless.
-So I’m looking forward to see what happens in the future for this this diverse country with many flavours!
+So I’m looking forward to seeing what happens in the future for this diverse country with many flavours!

 Be the first to know